RedisLabs/redislabs-docs/content/rc/security/cidr-whitelist.md

 You can configure your database's CIDR allow list to restrict client connections to a specific range of IP addresses.

+## Prerequisites

+To use the CDIR allow list, you must be on either Redis Cloud Fixed, Flexible, or Annual plans.
+This feature is not supported on Redis Cloud Free.

 ### Define CIDR allow list

 To define the CIDR allow list for a database: